hubspotdev/crm-customization-dev-bootcamp/cards/README.md

 # Cards

+## Getting started
+Remember, after you have installed the HubSpot CLI, you can now open up the simple_version and run `hs project dev` and start developing live!

 ## Simple Version
 Perfect as a boilerplate for students to start with.
 Very bare bones but ready for you to take it to the next level.